sophie-murthy/ULC-Session-Manager/README.md

 ## Data Model

-The application will store tutors, students, sessions (current, pending, and completed), and courses (potentially).
+The application will store tutors, admins, students, sessions (current, pending, and completed), and courses (potentially).

 * tutors can have multiple courses (via references)
 * students can have multiple courses (via references)
 * sessions can have one tutor and multiple students (via references) as well as one course (via reference)
 * sessions can also have an evaluation object (via embedding)

+* admins can see all sessions
+* tutors can only access their own sessions

 An Example Tutor: